NEET Total Marks 2026: How to Calculate NEET Marks/ Score with Negative Marking

 Total marks in NEET= (Number of correct responses) x4 - (Number of incorrect responses) x1

-Using the how to calculate NEET marks formula given above, candidates can calculate their marks in NEET 2024, which can be further used to estimate the rank.
+Using the how-to calculate NEET marks formula given above, candidates can calculate their marks in NEET 2026, which can be further used to estimate the rank.

 How to Calculate Negative Marking in NEET?

-The National Testing Agency (NTA), with the help of subject-wise experts, reconfirms whether or not all the questions in the examination were correct or not.
-During this process, they may find one or more questions that may not have the correct response options, or may not be factually correct.
+The National Testing Agency (NTA), with the help of subject-wise experts, reconfirms whether or not all the questions in the examination are correct, through the provisional and final NEET answer keys.
+During this process, they may find one or more questions that may not have the correct response options or may not be factually correct.
 In such cases, NTA will release a notification stating the number of questions that were found to be incorrect.
-For such questions, all the candidates who have appeared for the examination, irrespective of whether or not they have attempted the said questions, will be awarded full marks.
+For such questions, all the candidates who have appeared for the examination, irrespective of whether or not they have attempted the said questions, will be awarded full marks, along with the NEET 2026 final answer key.

 A: